microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 Every Github account (even the free ones) grants access to 120 vcpu hours per month, _**for free**_.
 A 2 vcpu dedicated environment is enough for the purpose of the lab, meaning you could run such environment for 60 hours a month at no cost!

 To get your codespace ready for the labs, here are a few steps to execute :
+- Start by forking the repository.
+Click on `Fork` and get a new copy of the repository which is now yours and that you can edit at your will.
 - After you forked the repo, click on `<> Code`, `Codespaces` tab and then click on the `+` button:

 ![codespace-new](./assets/lab0-prerequisites/codespace-new.png)